OlivierPapineau2/nvim-config/README.md

 - 🗑️ **Better buffer management** with bufdelete.nvim
 - 🎯 **Go-to-definition** with LSPSaga integration for quick code navigation
 - 📍 **Smart file tree** that automatically focuses on current file like VSCode
+- 🔧 **Git integration** with Gitsigns for inline git status, hunks, and blame
+- 📊 **Advanced git workflow** with Neogit for Magit-like git interface

 ## Plugin Overview